 The TTRS program is specifically designed to use a multi-sensory approach; we see the letters on the screen, we hear them over the headset and we touch them with our fingers.

-We all learn most easily when the process is multi-sensory, allowing students to connect with what is being absorbed in more than one way and utilising our personal learning strengths.
+We all learn most easily when the process is multi-sensory, allowing students to connect with what is being absorbed in more than one way and using our personal learning strengths.

 Simultaneously hearing and seeing the words means the student learns the sound which is associated with a word's written appearance.
 This helps with word recognition and spelling accuracy.

-When this is combined with the kinaesthetic (or physical) aspect of forming the word patterns using the fingers, muscle memory also starts to develop.
+When this is combined with the physical aspect of forming the word patterns using the fingers, muscle memory also starts to develop.

 Headphones and speakers